 National Insurance and second jobs

-The threshold for starting to pay National Insurance is £155 per week (2016-17) and there’s a limit for each job.
+The “Earnings Threshold” for starting to pay National Insurance is £157 per week (2017-18) and there’s a limit for each job.
 If you earn less than that from one of your jobs, you won’t have to pay National Insurance on that job.

-There are also (complicated) rules that limit the overall amount National Insurance you must pay if you have more than one job or mix employment and self-employment, but these are unlikely to be relevant unless you’re quite highly paid.
+There are also (complicated) rules limiting the overall amount National Insurance you must pay if you have more than one job or mix employment and self-employment, but these are unlikely to be relevant unless you’re quite highly paid.